Eschatologue/CM_wiki/includes/abbreviations.md

 *[Darkvision]: Within a specified range, a creature with darkvision can see in dim light as if it were bright light and in darkness as if it were dim light.
 Can't see Colours

 *[D20 Test]: Ability Checks, Attack Rolls, and Saving Throws.
-All is rolled with a D20 dice.
+All is rolled with a D20.

 *[HP]: Hit Point
 *[AC]: Armour Class